When to file

-April 15 of each year is the due date for filing your federal individual income tax return if your tax year ends on December 31.
+April 15 of each year is the due date for filing your federal individual income tax return if you are a calendar year filer whose tax year ends on December 31.
 Your return is considered filed timely if the envelope is properly addressed and postmarked no later than April 15.
 If you use a fiscal year (which is a year ending on the last day of any month other than December), your return is due on or before the 15th day of the fourth month after the close of your fiscal year.
-If the due date falls on a Saturday, Sunday, or legal holiday, the due date is delayed until the next business day (i.e., tax year 2011 was due April 17, 2012).
+If the due date falls on a Saturday, Sunday, or legal holiday, the due date is delayed until the next business day (for example, tax year 2011 was due April 17, 2012).

-If a joint return is filed, both spouses must sign the return.
+- If you file a joint return, both spouses must sign the return.
 If your spouse cannot sign because of a medical condition and requests that you sign the return, sign your spouse's name in the proper place followed by the word "by" (your signature), followed by the word "husband" or "wife."
 Be sure to also sign in the space provided for your signature.
 In addition, you must attach a statement that includes the form number of the return you are filing, the tax year, the reason your spouse cannot sign the return, and that your spouse has agreed to your signing for him or her.
-If you are the guardian for your spouse who is mentally incompetent, you may sign the return for your spouse, as guardian.
+If you are the guardian for your spouse who is mentally incompetent, you may sign the return for your spouse as guardian.

-If your spouse cannot sign the return for any other reason, you may sign it only if you are given a valid power of attorney.
-The document granting you power of attorney should be attached to the return when it is filed.
-Form 2848 (PDF), Power of Attorney and Declaration of Representative, may be used for this purpose.
+- If your spouse cannot sign the return for any other reason, you may sign it only if you have a valid power of attorney.
+You should attach the document granting you power of attorney to the return.
+You may use Form 2848 (PDF), Power of Attorney and Declaration of Representative, for this purpose.

 For information on filing and signing a return for a decedent, refer to Topic 356.

-For detailed information on paying your taxes by credit or debit card, or other electronic payment, go to http://www.irs.gov/uac/Electronic-Payment-Options-Home-Page, or call the IRS at 800-829-1040.
+If you prepare your return using tax-preparation software, consult your software’s instructions to determine how to make payment through the software.
+For detailed information on paying your taxes by credit or debit card, or other electronic payment, visit our Electronic Payment Options Home Page, or call us at 800-829-1040.
 For more information on paying your taxes, refer to your form instructions and to Topic 158.